k21971/EvilHack/doc/evilhack-changelog.md

 - Prevent tortle monks from using random kick attack against certain targets
 - Fix: priest tortle couldn't wear the Mitre of Holiness
+- Allow helm of speed to be made of more materials